CrickmoreRoguljaLabs/ThermogeneticsBox/README.md

 The 32-WellThermogeneticsBox_BehaviorChambers files contain schematics and laser cutter settings for producing a platform on which we sit the 32-well plate with water reservior.

+A commercially available camera can be placed above the apparatus to record behavior.

 ## Parts List
 *See the excel sheet for easy copy and paste to McMaster-Carr's order form and for notes.*